 4. Get back to your roots.
 Food is culture and connection – it’s not just fuel.

 5. Prioritize relaxing your nervous system.
-Stress is more toxic than any food will ever be.
+Chronic stress is more toxic than any one food.

 6. Chew, chew, chew your food, so you can actually appreciate how it tastes, and notice how it feels in your body.